-Admissions, re-admissions and transfers:

-- New admissions, re-admissions or transfers to or from a facility may be considered on a caseby-case basis in consultation with the MHO.
-Considerations include: - The current status of the outbreak and its management (e.g., attack rate, severity of illness, length of time since the last case); - Whether the resident would return to an area of the facility that is currently experiencing an outbreak; - The degree of protection for the resident offered by immunization; - Whether the resident/substitute decision maker, and most responsible provider/physician if appropriate, are informed of the outbreak and have consented to the move; and - The overall benefit vs. risk to the health of the transferring client of immediate vs. delayed placement in the residential facility. - Admissions, re-admissions and transfers to or from an affected unit within a facility during an outbreak may be considered, based on the direction of the MHO or their official designate.
+- Admissions, re-admissions and transfers: - New admissions, re-admissions or transfers to or from a facility may be considered on a caseby-case basis in consultation with the MHO.
+Considerations include: - The current status of the outbreak and its management (e.g., attack rate, severity of illness, length of time since the last case); - Whether the resident would return to an area of the facility that is currently experiencing an outbreak; - The degree of protection for the resident offered by immunization; - Whether the resident/substitute decision maker, and most responsible provider/physician if appropriate, are informed of the outbreak and have consented to the move; and - The overall benefit vs. risk to the health of the transferring resident of immediate vs. delayed placement in the residential facility.